-What's changed between 1991 and 2019?
+What's changed between 1990's and 2020's?

 - Switching address spaces is now almost free because of tagged TLBs

-- But feature not exposed by any kernels...
+- But feature not exposed to userspace by any kernels...

 - Do we need MAP2?

-- Extended addressibility doesn't matter
+- Extended addressability doesn't matter

 - 2^52 bytes of virtual address space now possible

-- Other ways to trap: e.g. debug registers

-- Dune safely exposes raw access to paging hardware

-- Cold page management (e.g. zswap)
+- New technologies

+- Huge pages

-- Persistent memory DIMMs
+- PEBS